 Your doctor can give more information on these options and which would be the most appropriate for you.

-Who can get it
+Who can get it?

 This assistance is available to:

-•women receiving Youth Payment or Young Parent Payment
+women receiving Youth Payment or Young Parent Payment

-•women on a benefit (including partners) with or without children (excludes Unemployment Benefit - Student Hardship)
+women on a benefit (including partners) with or without children (excludes Unemployment Benefit - Student Hardship)

-•women aged 16 years and over who are the dependent children of beneficiaries.
+women aged 16 years and over who are the dependent children of beneficiaries.

 Find out more about birth control from your doctor or health professional.

-How much can you get
+How much can you get?

 The Special Needs Grant covers the additional costs (up to a maximum of $500 in any one year) of accessing subsidised long-acting reversible contraception where those costs are not already covered elsewhere, for example by PHARMAC or a District Health Board subsidy.